DavidJ-Saving-Time/sqlite-books/README.md

 any Calibre book and simply stores an `id`, `title`, the full `text`, the creation `time` and the `last_edited` timestamp.
 It is created automatically when the database is opened if it does not already exist.
-Open `notepad.php` to create or edit entries using the same TinyMCE editor used for book notes.
+Open the lightweight notes app at `/notes/` to create or edit entries using the same TinyMCE editor used for book notes.
+The backend exposes JSON endpoints for listing, reading and saving notes, and the front-end keeps track of the current note in `localStorage`.

 Genres are stored in the custom column labeled `genre` and listed in the sidebar.
 You can add, rename or delete genres from that list just like shelves and status values.